AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> The opportunity of defeating the enemy is provided by the enemy himself. — Sun Tzu
+> When you believe in a thing, believe in it all the way, implicitly and unquestionable. — Walt Disney
 <!--END_SECTION:quote-->